CarlosOmarBarajasBarragan/The-Flying-Tapatios/docs/project-context.md

 ### 2. Menu Updates

+Functionality that let's business modify their menus in things like availability.

 ### 3. Food item search and discovery

+Functionality made so the user can search in less than 5 minutes.

 ### 4. Order placement

+Functionality made so the user can edit freely their order with certain indications like allergies, if it's take out.

 ### 5. Order fulfillment

+Functionality that let's the user know an estimated time for food preparation.
+As well as how the process will be for the staff.

 ### 6. Payment and transaction handling

+How is the payment received and even the money return if the order couldn't be processed.

 ### 7. Alerts and notifications

+Functionality so the user receives alerts depending on the status of their order.
+As well as for the cafeteria staff.

 ### 8. Analytics and service review

+Functionality so the users can leave reviews and the vendors can have stats.

 ## Current Requirements Stage